 Last Updated on

 Once you’ve decided that you want to start a blog, one of the first steps you must take to turn your vision into a reality is to pick a web host for your blog.
-1&1 and GoDaddy are two of the top dogs in the industry, meaning you’ll likely turn to them to help get your blog off the ground.
+If you are making a 1and1 vs GoDaddy comparison then you are doing well already as they are two of the top dogs in the industry, meaning you’ll likely turn to them to help get your blog off the ground.

 Both first-time and veteran bloggers voice concerns about price, performance, and customer service when selecting a web host.
 For this reason, I’ve created a detailed, side-by-side comparison of these two top web hosts.
 From security to WordPress implementation and beyond, this review contains the information you need to empower your web hosting decisions.